DrakirL/DrakirL.github.io/p10/class/wizard.md

 Rank 10: | | | | | | | | | | 1

 ### Level 1: Magic Mastery
+At each level, if the Grade of your Magic Skill is not yet at its limit, you gain 1 additional Skill Point that you must use to increase your Magic Skill. <br>
-Your Magic Skill is always equal to your Level + 1, exceeding your normal limit.
+In addition, the Grade of your Magic Skill is always 1 higher than the number of Skill Points you've put into it, potentially exceeding the normal limit.

 ### Level 1: Wizard Subclass
 You choose a Wizard Subclass and gain its Level 1 Features. <br>
-School Spells?
+School/Tradition Spells?

 ### Level 2: Signature Spell
 Choose one Rank 1 Arcane Spell you know.
 That spell counts as a Cantrip for you.